 “I enjoyed learning about topics I would have never learned about in high school and sharing that time with students who were eager to learn about the topics as well.”

-Audio and Music Engineering
+Electrical and Computer Engineering

 In the Biomedical Engineering experience of the Hajim Engineering program, participants will explore aspects of biomedical instrumentation and measurements, design, and the use of microcontrollers in biomedical devices.
 The week will end with the construction and testing of an ultrasound aid for people with visual impairments.